 When it comes to border crossings in Mozambique, it helps to have your wits about you.
 These are some basic guidelines to help make crossing the Lebombo/Ressano Garcia Border Post (also called the Komatipoort Border) go smoothly.

 Navigating borders in Africa can be a stressful experience, especially if you are un-prepared to face the bureaucracy.
 The most important thing is to have all your papers in order.
-Here is a quick survival guide of tips to help things go easier when crossing the Lebombo/Ressano Garcia Border Post and travelling into Mozambique.
+Here is a quick survival guide of tips to help things go easier when crossing the Lebombo/Ressano Garcia Border Post and travelling into Mozambique from Komatipoort, South Africa.

 The Bureau de Change is open from 08:30 - 3:30 during the week.
 You can also pay a small fee to use a clean toilet rather than use the facilities at the border.

 Insurance - Have you remembered to get third party insurance?

 If not then you can get insurance at the Global Alliance kiosk.